e-methane

 E-methane

-Liquid storage of methane requires advanced cryogenic storage systems at -163C, but technologies for storing and converting methane onboard vessels are commercially available.
-Internal combustion engines (ICEs) using methane are currently adopted in the current liquified natural gas (LNG) fleet.
-Different ICE technologies including dual-fuel high-pressure and low-pressure two-stroke engines and four-stroke engines are currently used with varying cost, efficiency, and emissions.
-Furthermore, methane-fueled fuel cells are coming on the market with multiple smaller-scale demonstrators ongoing.
+Liquid storage of methane requires advanced cryogenic storage systems at -163°C. Technologies for storing and converting methane on board vessels are already commercially available.
+Methane-fueled internal combustion engines are currently used by the existing liquefied natural gas (LNG) fleet.
+Different engine technologies (including dual-fuel high-pressure and low-pressure two-stroke and four-stroke) are currently used with varying cost, efficiency, and emissions.
+Furthermore, methane-fueled fuel cells are entering the market, with multiple small-scale demonstrations ongoing.

 Onboard safety & operations